Pachamba

 Pachamba also has a temple complex comprising Lord Shiva-Parvati and Lord Hanuman, constructed in Diwantola by the then dewan "Khagpati Lal".
 It is a centre point of many devotees during Durga Puja and Mahashivaratri and other events viz marriages etc. The first MP of the district, Late Nageshwar Prasad Sinha used to stay here (at 'Bhawani Bhawan' right in front of this temple).
 His ancestral house is still located there and is taken care of by his sons, majorly by Ramesh Kumar Sinha.

 There is one big lake in Pachamba known as "Burhwa Aahra (बुढ़वा अहरा)", which is now losing its essence due to rising pollution and illegal encroachment.
 People perform Chhath Pooja festival and many other religious rituals here.
 Also there is a temple complex known as "Narbada dham" dedicated to Lord Shiva, Goddess Parvati & Annapurna Devi and other god and goddess temple are also here in the campus.
 People mostly visit on Monday for puja-archana; marriages also took place here with the permission of Mr Bagaria.
 The complex has a small lake and two "kundh" water tank.
 On "Shivratri" the people offer "Ghota Prasad" to Lord Shiva and Prasad is distributed within the peoples.
 During the month of "savan", special puja is done here for lord shiva.
-There is a House of Cows Namely Sri Gopal Gaushala, where thousands of cows has been feeded and kept, which produce Milk for Entire Pachamba Area.
+There is a House of Cows Namely Sri Gopal Gaushala, where thousands of cows has been feed and kept, which produce Milk for Entire Pachamba Area.
 There is Also an Old Bus Depot during British Raj which was omitted now and shifted to Bus Stand Giridih.

-High School Pachamba, which was established in 1942, only higher education school during 20th century student comes from upto 15 kilometer to study in this school, various IAS, IPS, Doctor, Engineer, and Scientist studied in grew up in this historical school.
+High School Pachamba, which was established in 1942, only higher education school during 20th century student comes from up to 15 kilometer to study in this school, various IAS, IPS, Doctor, Engineer, and Scientist studied in grew up in this historical school.